 These data indicate that there are at least 5 relatively intact native habitats present where plants typical to the habitat exist, though exotic plant species are numerous and varied.
 Those areas given a FLUCCS of pine flatwoods had a canopy of pines, and many pine flatwood species were present; however, hardwoods (mostly laurel and live oaks) were creeping in, likely due to lack of fire.
 There was some evidence of fire, but it was very old.
 There were several types of hardwood-type habitats denoted in FLUCCS codes, but they appeared of similar character throughout, with cabbage palms and laurel oaks as the dominant tree species, with scattered red maples and cypress, until transitioning into deeper wetlands where cypress dominated.
-The owner advises there is an area of tropical hardwood hammock, a priority habitat, but staff was not able to access that area and will go back when it is drier and more accessible to confirm this.
-Update: This area was visited on 2/5/18, and tropical hardwood hammock species were observed.
+Tropical hardwood hammock, a priority habitat, was visited on 2/5/18, and tropical hardwood hammock species were observed.
 Species observed are noted in the characterization of plant communities above.

-2. Does land offer significant human social values, such as equitable geographic distribution, appropriate access for nature-based recreation, and enhancement of the aesthetic setting of Collier County?
-Ord.
+2. Does land offer significant human social values, such as equitable geographic distribution, appropriate access for nature-based recreation, and enhancement of the aesthetic setting of Collier County? ord.
 2002-63, Sec.
 10 (1)(b) YES

-Statement for satisfaction of criteria 2: The parcels are within the urban boundary for the town of Immokalee, slightly over 4 miles from Pepper Ranch Preserve, the closest Conservation Collier property (Figure 3).
+Statement for satisfaction of criteria 2: The parcels are within the urban boundary for the town of Immokalee, slightly over 4 miles from Pepper Ranch Preserve, the closest Conservation Collier property (Figure 1).
 They are accessible from various points along paved roads, including Bethune Rd., South 5th St., and Immokalee Road (South 1st St./CR 846), and from the unpaved Sanitation Road.
-The Bethune road parcel (parcel b.) can be seen from a major public thoroughfare - Immokalee Road.
+The Bethune Road parcel (parcel b.) can be seen from a major public thoroughfare-Immokalee Road.
 There are pine flatwoods along Immokalee Road, so potentially, a small parking lot could be created here with trails accessing the rest of the parcels south of the slough, at least in dry season.
 To traverse the slough, a boardwalk would be necessary.
 The slough itself is an aesthetic feature in addition to being an important wetland feature.
-The historic Eustis landfill on the property was closed in 1992, with 20 years of monitoring completed in 2012.
-The landfill belonged to the County even though the land belonged to private owners, so liability would remain with the County if acquired.
-Groundwater samples obtained from Immokalee Water and Sewer failed to provide indications of contamination because they were downgradient and therefore in the wrong location.
-Samples taken from the middle of the landfill in 2012 showed that the site met permit requirements.